colintsmith/startup/notes.md

 subdomain is everything under a root domain.

-TODO: What is TLD (top level domain)
+TODO: What is TLD (top level domain) - last part of a domain name

 Await causes every thing to stop until promise resolves.

-TODO: figure out regular expressions.

 The query selector for event listeners adds the listener to only the first thing that matches the selector (just the first list if your selecting lists)